Frequently asked Questions & Answers

 The final fee for design development, contract documents, and construction administration are typically reassessed after preliminary estimates, and the specific scope of work have been further refined.

 To understand this concept, assume a construction budget of $100,000 for which the total architectural fee was $10,000.
-The programming and schematic design phase constitutes 25% of the assumed total fee ($10,000)- which would mean you might assume a fee of around $2,500 for schematic design.
+The programming and schematic design phase constitutes 30% of the assumed total fee ($10,000)- which would mean you might assume your first payment in this case would be around $3,000 for schematic design.

 For speculative projects (new houses or apartments for sale or rent) and projects where the builder provides structural and finish detailing, the design can often be streamlined.
 In these cases, assuming a quality builder, both the design and contract drawings can be less exacting- Plans are often simplified for cost effectiveness, and detailing can be more universal and suggestive.
 For these type of projects a fee of 6-9% is typically sufficient to take the project up to a “bid set” stage, at which point the owner then takes over the project.

 Basic services typically do not include extensive programming, field measuring, existing drawings or other similar tasks which would be both optional and supplemental to the basic services, and reviewed prior to starting work.

 If field measurements and existing drawings are needed, the cost typically ranges from $700 to $1000 for average single family home.